|Secondary School Level Courses British Columbia, Yukon||Minimum:|

 |Duolingo English Test

-For the Fall 2020 and Winter 2021 terms, the Duolingo English Test results can be used to satisfy the English language proficiency entrance requirements and for preliminary English Language placement.
+For the Fall 2020, Winter, Summer and Fall 2021, and Winter 2022 terms, the Duolingo English Test results can be used to satisfy the English language proficiency entrance requirements and for preliminary English Language placement.

 Not accepted as a means to meet the English admissions requirement for some of the Health programs.
 Please check with the College for details.

 Note: We will accept test results taken no more than two years before you apply to Okanagan College with the exception of the LPI which does not have a time limit.

 *The LPI Test is no longer being offered after July 31, 2020.
 Okanagan College will continue to accept LPI Test results for two years from the date an applicant tested.
 Approved alternatives are available.
 Please consult academic entrance requirements.

 |University Level Courses & Credentials||Minimum:|